 The shift by federal agencies from troubled, aging big air tankers toward more helicopters and single-engine planes rather than finding new large air tankers is based on faulty fiscal conclusions and flawed accident statistics, according to several pilots breaking a 50-year-old code of silence following Oakland Tribune reports.

-The Aerial Firefighting Industry Association, which represents 15 firms
+The Aerial Firefighting Industry Association, which represents 15 firms that supply

 planes, maintenance and pilots to government agencies, also is touting a decade-old National Air Tanker Study that showed an overwhelming benefit-to-cost ratio for big air tankers and envisioned a fleet of 41 modern aircraft by now.